mesosphere/universe/README.md

   ```

 3. Verify all build steps completed successfully
+4. Ensure the license field in package.json is completed.
+Without a license attribution we cannot accept pull requests.
-4. Submit a pull request against the `version-3.x` branch with your changes.
+5. Submit a pull request against the `version-3.x` branch with your changes.
 Every pull request opened will have a set
    of automated verifications run against it.
 These automated verification are reported against the pull request using
    the GitHub status API.
 All verifications must pass in order for a pull request to be eligible for merge.